CS-32-Kool-Koders/Project1-Scrypt/README.md

 -  **Lexer**: Tokenizes input strings into meaningful components for parsing.

--  **Conditional Statements**: Includes conditional logic with `if`, `else`, and related control flow constructs.
-Provides the ability to execute different code paths based on Boolean conditions.
+-  **Conditional Statements**: Includes conditional logic with `if`, `else`, and related control flow constructs. {rovides the ability to execute different code paths based on Boolean conditions.

 ### Loops and Iteration (if applicable)